clxytn/clxytn.github.io/_posts/2020-12-31-case-study-mobile-radio-microwave-communications-in-west-africa.markdown

 layout: post
 title:  "Case Study: Mobile Radio & Microwave Communications Systems in West Africa"
 date:   2020-12-31 16:31:20 -0700
 description: "Since 2008, we have been fortunate to be the mobile radio and microwave communications system consultants for a large oil and gas operation in West Africa.
-The facilities include 3  production platforms in the Gulf of Guinea, and 3 expansive complex processing plants on shore.
+The facilities include 3  production platforms in the Gulf of Guinea, and 3 expansive complex processing plants on shore."
-"
 ---
 Since 2008, we have been fortunate to be the mobile radio and microwave communications system consultants for a large oil and gas operation in West Africa.
 The facilities include 3  production platforms in the Gulf of Guinea, and 3 expansive complex processing plants on shore.